Characterizing a vertex-transitive graph by a large ball: Graphs that are not LG-rigid: Theorem for a direct product

 Observe that the preimages of the surjective graph morphism $p_n: X_{q_n}\to (H,T)$ have diameter $1$.
-It follows that $p_n$ is a $(0,1)$-quasi-isometry, so that by Theorem \ref{thm:QIinvariance}, there exists $k\in \N$ such that $ X_{q_n}$ is $k$-simply connected for all $n$.
-Hence, by Lemma \ref{lem:scSameScale}, for $n$ large enough, $\phi_n$ is an isomorphism.
+It follows that $p_n$ is a $(1,1)$-quasi-isometry, so that by Theorem \ref{thm:QIinvariance}, there exists $k\in \N$ such that $ X_{q_n}$ is $k$-simply connected for all $n$.
+Hence, by Proposition \ref{prop:equivalence_of_lssc}, for $n$ large enough, $\phi_n$ is an isometry.
 By Remark \ref{rem:R-locallyX0_over_H} and Corollary \ref{cor:EquivalenceRelationLocallyRec}, $\phi_n$ must send $\sim_0$ to $\sim_q$.
 This is a contradiction with Lemma \ref{lem:no_isoX0Xq}.
 This implies that $X_0$ is not LG-rigid and concludes the proof.